zachvalenta/nginx-wsgi/README.md

 <h1>Welcome to nginx!</h1>
 ```

-* next, go update the Nginx conf (`/etc/nginx/nginx.conf`) to point at our repo's static assets
+* next, go update the Nginx configuration file (`/etc/nginx/nginx.conf`) to point at our repo's static assets

 ```diff
 - location / {